JoseAlbDR/nodepop-fullstack/README.md

 ## Folder Creation

-A folder is created for the user (typically using their unique user ID) to store their files, such as avatars and uploaded images.
+A folder is created for the user (using their unique user ID) to store their files, such as avatars and uploaded images.

 ## JWT Generation